junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 ### Relying Party and Verifiers
 In the cascaded pattern, the RP may communicate with any Verifier and thus receive its Attestation Results.
 Hence RP must have a trust root for the root CA certificate, whose leaf certifcate key is used to sign the Attestation Results.

+## Hybrid Pattern

+In a particular deployment, there is a possibility that the two models presented above can be combined to produce a hybrid pattern.
+For example Verifier 2 in the Cascaded Pattern becomes the Lead Verifier for the remaining Verifers from 3, to N.

 # Security Considerations